-Provided the site is only worked progressively, once one or both of the currently operational sites have closed or completed a permitted phase, mitigation should be the same as that provided for the existing workings.
-This is assumed to include use of buffering, bunding, visual screening, noise suppression on compressors and other equipment, wheel washing and dust suppression during dry periods, etc. Specific mitigation will be needed to deal with impacts on Hards Farm, which lies beyond the south east edge of the allocation.
+Provided the previously stated assumptions are correct mitigation should be that provided for the existing workings (assuming this addresses all the impacts identified above).
+This is assumed to include use of buffering, bunding, visual screening, noise suppression on compressors and other equipment, wheel washing and dust suppression during dry periods, etc. Specific mitigation will be needed to deal with impacts on Hards Farm which lies beyond the southeast edge of the allocation.